jhpyle/docassemble/_docs/config.md

 interviews link`] to `False` if the "My Interviews" menu is not useful on your server.

+## <a name="page after login"></a>Customizing the page that appears after login

+By default, the user is directed to the "My Interviews" page after logging in.
+This can be customized with the `page after login`
+directive:

+{% highlight yaml %}
+page after login: profile
+{% endhighlight %}

+In this example, the user will be directed to the "Profile" page after logging in.
+See the documentation for the [`url_of()`] function to see what names to use for each page of the web site.
+(The name you give is effectively passed to [`url_of()`].)

+You can also set up different pages for users with different
+[privileges]:

+{% highlight yaml %}
+page after login:
+  - admin: config
+  - developer: playground
+{% endhighlight %}

+In this example, users with [privileges] of `admin` will be directed to the [Configuration] page, while users with privileges of `developer` will be directed to the [Playground].

+If a user has [privileges] of both `admin` and `developer`, the user will be directed to `config`.
+Each item in `page after login` is processed in order, and the first match is used.
+If no items match, the user is directed to "My Interviews."

 ## <a name="global css"></a><a name="global javascript"></a><a name="raw global css"></a><a name="raw global javascript"></a>CSS and Javascript customization

 You can use the [`javascript` features setting] and the